-7. STATEMENT OF REASONS
+8. STATEMENT OF REASONS

-Description of the development The proposed development is for a Material Change of Use for a Childcare Centre

-Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and

-b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.

-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks:
+Description of the development Material Change of Use for a Residential Care Facility (90 bedrooms) Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment The proposed development was assessed against the following assessment

-Low Density Residential Zone Code;

-Heritage Overlay Code;

-Access, Parking And Transport Code;

-Landscape Code;

-Stormwater Management Code;

-Waste Management Code; and

-Water and Sewer Code.

-Compliance with assessment The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exceptions listed below.